-This term paper was written in graduate school, though I think it may have been in an undergraduate class.
-I don’t quite remember at this point.
-The paper is dated 12/9/1992.
-I could not find the title page.
-I’m quite certain I received an A on this one.
+This paper was originally dated 12/9/1992.
 And since this was 1992 and I had no scanner, my examples were merely copied on a copy machine and glued onto the blank spots – so I no longer have the actual music samples for those examples.

 Ludwig van Beethoven contributed a wealth of innovations to the evolution of music.
 One such contribution was his expansion of the symphonic coda to become an integral part of the sonata-allegro movements.